YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLPVTINFO
 -------------------

-JNLPVTINFO, Pid aaaa cycle mmmm fd_mismatch nnnn channel rrrr sync_io ssss pini_addr xxxx qio_active yyyy old_channel zzzz
+JNLPVTINFO, Pid aaaa cycle mmmm fd_mismatch nnnn channel rrrr sync_io ssss pini_addr xxxx qio_active yyyy

 Run Time Information: This message always accompanies some other YottaDB journaling error message.
 This gives detailed information on the state of the journal buffers at the time of the accompanying error.